 App ribbons are how Method Apps "talk" to one another – they display related information from a different app and serve as a shortcut directly to that information.

-Clicking Points would list out all of her rewards, and clicking on a reward would allow will take the Method user to the Pets App, specifically to the pet they clicked.
+Clicking Points would list out all of her rewards, and clicking on a reward would allow will take the Method user to the Rewards App, specifically to the reward they clicked.

 This is a perfect illustration of how app ribbons can leverage relationships between other apps, which helps streamline your Method experience and give you more control over the information you’re expressing in individual apps.

 To illustrate how app ribbons work, we will go through the example displayed above.

 In order for App Ribbons to function, a relationship must exist between the two base tables of the app.

 In the above Rewards example, there needs to be a relationship between the Contacts table and the Rewards table in order for rewards to appear in the Contact's app ribbon.

 Specifically, the Rewards table must have a dropdown field from the Contacts table.
 Note in the below diagram, the Rewards table has a dropdown field called

 To learn more about dropdowns and how they create relationships between tables, see Field Types.